pgillet/spark-article/templating.md

-As you know, when you apply a manifest file to Kubernetes - the YAML-formatted resource descriptions that Kubernetes can understand - you must specify the resource name which must be unique for that type of resource (and within the same namespace), otherwise Kubernetes will complain that the resource already exist.
+As you know, when you apply a manifest file to Kubernetes - the YAML-formatted resource descriptions that Kubernetes can understand - you must specify the resource name which must be unique for that type of resource (and within the same namespace), otherwise Kubernetes will complain that the resource already exists.

 For example, you can only have one Pod named `myapp-1234` within the same namespace, but you can have one Pod and one Deployment that are each named `myapp-1234`.